 How can you use Generative AI models in GCP?

-Fonte: Vertex AI Image Generation – Image generated using Vertex AI Image Generation from the prompt: 4K video game concept art, urban jungle, cityscape inspired by new york city, detailed rendering.
+Fonte: Vertex AI Image Generation – Image generated using Vertex AI Image Generation from the prompt: 4K video game concept art, urban jungle, cityscape inspired by New York city, detailed rendering.

 - Large Language Models